renjmindy/FacialTrackDetectors/README.md

 * Do you have modern Nvidia [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit)?
   There is your video-card model in [list](https://developer.nvidia.com/cuda-gpus) and CUDA capability >= 3.0?

-    Yes.
+   - Yes.
 You can use it for fast deep learning!
-In this work we recommend you use tensorflow backend with GPU.
-Read installation notes with attention to gpu section, install all requirements and then install GPU version tensorflow-gpu.
+In this work using tensorflow backend with GPU is recommended.
+Read [installation notes] (https://www.tensorflow.org/install/) with attention to gpu section, install all requirements and then install GPU version `tensorflow-gpu`.
-    No. CPU is enough for this task, but you have to use only simple model.
-Read installation notes and install CPU version tensorflow.
+   - No. CPU is enough for this task, but we have to use only simple model.
+Read [installation notes](https://www.tensorflow.org/install/) and install CPU version `tensorflow`.

+* It is worth noting that there is a framing from all sides in most of the images.
+This framing can appreciably worsen the quality of channels alignment.
+Here, borders on the plates should be detected using `Canny edge detector`, so that we can crop the images according to these edges.
+The example of using Canny detector implemented in skimage library can be found [here](https://scikit-image.org/docs/dev/auto_examples/edges/plot_canny.html).
+* Important thing in deep learning is `augmentation`.
+Sometimes, if your model are complex and cool, you can increase quality by using good augmentation.

+   - Keras provide good [images preprocessing and augmentation](https://keras.io/api/preprocessing/image/).
+This preprocessing executes online (on the fly) while learning.
+   - Of course, if you want using samplewise and featurewise `center and std normalization` you should run this transformation on predict stage.
+But you will use this classifier to fully convolution detector, in this case such transformation quite complicated.
+As such, it's not recommended to use them in classifier.
+   - For heavy augmentation you can use library [imgaug](https://github.com/aleju/imgaug).
+If you need, you can use this library in offline manner (simple way) and online manner (hard way).
+However, hard way is not so hard: you only have to write [python generator](https://wiki.python.org/moin/Generators), which returns image batches, and pass it to [fit_generator](https://keras.io/api/models/model/#fit_generator).

+* For fitting you can use one of Keras optimizer algorithms.
+[Good overview](https://ruder.io/optimizing-gradient-descent/).

+    - To choose best learning rate strategy you should read about `EarlyStopping` and `ReduceLROnPlateau` or `LearningRateScheduler` on [callbacks](https://keras.io/callbacks/) page of keras documentation, it's very useful in deep learning.
+    - If you repeat architecture from some paper, you can find information about good optimizer algorithm and learning rate strategy in this paper.
+For example, every [keras application](https://keras.io/api/applications/) has link to paper, that describes suitable learning procedure for this specific architecture.

+*

 ## Installing <project_name>

 To install <project_name>, follow these steps: